Radko Gudas: Criticism

-Flyers' coach Dave Hakstol and GM Ron Hextall were reported to have met with Gudas in early 2016 to discuss his on-ice actions.
-The Philadelphia sports press noted that Gudas' behavior only worsened after the meeting, lamenting that Gudas’ on-ice actions were likely to encourage retaliation not against himself, but against the Flyers' star players such as Claude Giroux and Jakub Voráček.
+Flyers' coach Dave Hakstol and general manager Ron Hextall were reported to have met with Gudas in early 2016 to discuss his on-ice actions.
+The Philadelphia sports press noted that Gudas' behavior only worsened after the meeting, lamenting that Gudas' on-ice actions were likely to encourage retaliation not against himself, but against the Flyers' star players such as Claude Giroux and Jakub Voráček.

 On 20 November 2017, Gudas was suspended for ten games without pay for a slash to the neck of Winnipeg Jets' forward Mathieu Perreault while Perreault was in a prone position on the ice.
-Upon returning from this ten game suspension, Gudas immediately found himself in the news again after leaving his feet to deliver a hit to New Jersey Devils' forward Kyle Palmieri on 1 February 2018.
+Upon returning from this ten-game suspension, Gudas immediately found himself in the news again after leaving his feet to deliver a hit to New Jersey Devils' forward Kyle Palmieri on 1 February 2018.
 Though he avoided another suspension and claimed the incident was accidental, Palmieri said he believed Gudas no longer deserved the benefit of the doubt in light of his history, adding that he felt the Flyers' player had "run out of second chances."

+At the 2026 Winter Olympics, Gudas was involved in two hits that injured Sidney Crosby, forcing him to withdraw from the quarterfinal game.
+Crosby was participating in his third Olympics for Canada, was captain of the team, and all-time leading scorer for Canadian Olympians during the era allowing NHL players.
+Crosby did not play for the remainder of the tournament and missed several weeks of the NHL season afterwards.

+On 12 March 2026, Gudas delivered a knee-on-knee hit to Toronto Maple Leafs captain Auston Matthews, ending his season; the following day, Gudas was suspended five games.

 Personal life

-Gudas is the son of Leo Gudas, a former professional hockey player.
+Gudas is the son of Leo Gudas, a former professional ice hockey player.
 He met his future wife Barbora Chrenková, an actress, through his sister and they were married in 2016.
 They have four children together.
 Gudas' sister, actress and singer Karolina Gudasová, is married to former Philadelphia Flyers teammate Michal Neuvirth.